ivansaul/personal-portfolio/README.md

 - [x] Expiration: No expiration

 ### Step 4:
-Create a new secret with the name `TOKEN_GITHUB` and paste your personal token there.
+Create a new secret with the name `PORTFOLIO_TOKEN` and paste your personal token there.

 `Settings(Repo) > Secrets and Variables > Actions > Repository secrets > New secret`